Browning, Montana //

-In the spring of 2015, 15-year-old Chelsea Spotted Eagle committed herself to attending prom at Browning High School on the Blackfeet Indian Reservation in Browning, Montana.
-It was a decision she did not take lightly, given it was the first time she would wear a dress in public.
+When 15-year-old Chelsea Spotted Eagle committed herself to attending prom at Browning High School on the Blackfeet Indian Reservation in Browning, Montana, it was a decision she did not take lightly.
+It was the first time she would wear a dress in public.

 Chelsea is transgender.
 After an incident in which she was harassed and chased through her neighborhood, her parents were left nervous and zealously protective.
 She is kept strictly at home when not in school, and her friends have gotten use to coming to her if they wish to hang out.
 Her first prom represented not only a chance at public self-expression, but also an opportunity for social independence she rarely gets to experience.